zeesairafi/Task-React-componentsAndProps/README.md

 ## Instructions

-Fork this repo and clone it then start working your magic
+Fork this repo and clone it then start working your magic To make things easier 4 data files are provided, you can use any of them 🙏🏼

 ### 1. Create a React project with a theme of a tech shop
 `yarn create react-app <app-name>`
+### 2. Prepare VScode for React
+- [ ] Download ES7 React extenstion
+- [ ] Download Prettier extention
+- Both can be downloded by going to the 5th icon on the left in VSCode
-### 2. Create Three components
+### 3. Create Three components
-- [ ] Home
+- [ ] Home - dont forget to use rfc shortcut!
 - [ ] ProductsList
-- [ ] Product (you can show whatever info you want!)
+- [ ] Product
 - [ ] Dont forget to style your website

 ### 3. Push your code to git
+Show us what you did 😍😍😍